Universal Credit starts in the North West today - but nearly half of us don't know what it is

 For some, having fortnightly and weekly payments replaced by a monthly payment may make it more difficult to budget each month.
 Plus, Housing Benefit will now be paid to the claimant instead of directly to the landlord - so people will need to factor this into their budgets too.

-If you think you might need help with your budgeting on Universal Credit, the thinkmoney Personal Account is worth considering.
+If you think you might need help with your budgeting on Universal Credit, the thinkmoney Managed Current Account is worth considering.
 It comes with a built-in budgeting service that makes sure enough of your money is put aside for bills and other important payments each month (like your housing payments).
 Any leftover money in the account goes to you to spend however you like, without worrying about affecting your essential monthly commitments.